obss/trapper/README.md

    special tokens e.g. the `<CONTEXT>` for a context dependent task, you can store these tokens by setting the `_TASK_SPECIFIC_SPECIAL_TOKENS` class variable in your TokenizerWrapper subclass.
 Otherwise, you can directly use TokenizerWrapper.

+5) **transformers.Pipeline**:
+   The pipeline mechanism from the transformers library have not been fully integrated yet.
+For now, you should check the transformers to find a pipeline that is suitable for your needs and does the same pre-processing.
+If you could not find one, you may need to write your own `Pipeline` by extending `transformers.Pipeline` or one of its subclasses and add it to `transformers. pipelines.SUPPORTED_TASKS` map.
+To enable instantiation of the pipelines from the checkpoint folders, we provide a factory, `create_pipeline_from_checkpoint` function.
+It accepts a checkpoint directory of a completed experiment, the path to the config file (already saved in that directory), as well as the task name that you used while adding the pipeline to `SUPPORTED_TASKS`.
+It re-creates the objects you used while training such as `model wrapper`, `label mapper` etc and provides them as keyword arguments to constructor of the pipeline you implemented.

 #### Registering classes from custom modules to the library